cikay/language-detection/README.md

 ## Neural Network Language Detector

 A language detection model using neural networks to identify 10 different languages from text input.
-Built as a learning project with a dataset of 60,000 sentences, this implementation demonstrates the fundamentals of neural network and text classification.
+Built as a learning project with a dataset of 60,000 sentences, thanks to Mozilla Common Voice.
+This implementation demonstrates the fundamentals of neural network and text classification.

 To run the code follow the steps below